gitter-badger/cecil/docs/ConfigureAWSAccount.md

 | ------------- |:-------------:|:-----:|:-----:|:-----:|:-----:|
 | Acme.co Staging AWS account admin user | 788612350743      | AKIAIEXAMPLETXGA5C4ZSQ | ********** | IAM:admin | AdministratorAccess

-When you add the CloudAccount to Cecil, you will use these account details and credentials.
+When you add the Cloudaccount to Cecil, you will use these account details and credentials.

-## Add CloudAccount
+## Add Cloudaccount

 Make the following REST api call: